Advisory Council on National Records and Archives

 The Council’s responsibility relating to historical manuscripts (private archives) is to be discharged through the work of its sub-committee, The Forum on Historical Manuscripts and Academic Research (the Forum).
 The Forum advises the Keeper of Public Records in his capacity as Historical Manuscripts Commissioner.
-The Forum will consider and provide advice to the Secretary of State for Culture, Media and Sport on matters relating to manuscripts, records and archives, other than the public records, and particularly:
+The Forum will consider and provide advice to the Secretary of State through the Council on matters relating to manuscripts, records and archives, other than public records, and particularly:

 - the location, collection, care, custody, preservation, acquisition, sale, and use in all formats of such documents

 - the compilation and dissemination of information about them

-- any questions affecting such documents as may be referred for its consideration, including issues relating to the statutory duties of the Master of the Rolls in respect of manorial and tithe documents, and the making of recommendations to appropriate Ministers on the allocation of archives and manuscripts accepted for the nation in lieu of tax
+- any questions affecting such documents as may be referred for its consideration, including issues relating to the statutory duties of the Master of the Rolls in respect of manorial and tithe documents, and the making of recommendations to Arts Council England on the allocation of archives and manuscripts accepted for the nation in lieu of tax

 - other issues that would formerly have come within the terms of reference of the Royal Commission on Historical Manuscripts

-The Forum will act as a vehicle for the development of constructive and collaborative engagement between The National Archives and its academic stakeholders, sharing knowledge and developing trust and understanding.
-The Forum will also provide an open, independent and authoritative advisory voice to the organisation, to support research and academic liaison at The National Archives.
+- act as a vehicle for the development of constructive and collaborative engagement between The National Archives and its academic stakeholders, sharing knowledge and developing trust and understanding

 3. Inserted as s1(2A) of the Public Records Act 1958 by sch 5 para 1 of the Freedom of Information Act 2000.